 It is important to note that epilepsy is a condition that has been around for thousands of years and we are still learning about it.
-In that context, remember that COVID19 has only been around for six months so we are in the very early stages regarding our understanding of the virus.
+In that context, remember that COVID-19 has only been around for a few months so we are in the very early stages regarding our understanding of the virus.

 However, in this section, we have noted the most common questions which people with epilepsy and their families have put to us through our Community Resource Officers.
 If there is questions that you don't see on the list, please feel feel to get in touch with your local Community Resource Officer and we will do our utmost to address them.
 Alternatively, you can also contact your Epilepsy Nurse Specialist if your query is of a specific medical nature.
 See the list of questions below:

 1) I have epilepsy.
 Am I more prone to the condition? & My child has epilepsy.
 Are they more prone to the condition?

 There is no known evidence that anyone with epilepsy is more prone to contracting the virus or if contracted, that the virus is more severe in people with epilepsy.
 However, for many people with epilepsy, the development of a fever can lead to increased risk of a seizure (fever is a common sympton of Coronavirus).
 This is because the body is trying to fight off the infection and therefore reduces your seizure threshold.

 Therefore,it is important that you apply the preventative measures that are being issued by the HSE & the Department of Health in terms of maintaining social distancing, washing your hands regularly, coughing or sneezing into your elbow.
 More on preventative measures here.

 2) Will there be an impact on the supply of epilepy medication?

 At the moment, the HPRA are reporting no known supply issues on epilepsy drugs as a result of COVID19.
 They have also noted that they do not expect any supply issues owing to COVID19.
 We will closely monitor this matter and update our channels if there are any supply issues.
 We have an expanded article on this matter here.